DataFire/Integrations/integrations/generated/google_bigquerydatatransfer/README.md

   * helpUrl `string`: Url for the help document for this data source.
   * manualRunsDisabled `boolean`: Disables backfilling and manual run scheduling
   * minimumScheduleInterval `string`: The minimum interval for scheduler to schedule runs.
-  * name `string`: Data source resource name.
+  * name `string`: Output only.
+Data source resource name.
   * parameters `array`: Data source parameters.
     * items [DataSourceParameter](#datasourceparameter)
   * scopes `array`: Api auth scopes for which refresh token needs to be obtained.
 Only valid
     * items `string`
   * supportsCustomSchedule `boolean`: Specifies whether the data source supports a user defined schedule, or
-  * supportsMultipleTransfers `boolean`: Indicates whether the data source supports multiple transfers
+  * supportsMultipleTransfers `boolean`: Deprecated.
+This field has no effect.
-  * transferType `string` (values: TRANSFER_TYPE_UNSPECIFIED, BATCH, STREAMING): Transfer type.
-Currently supports only batch transfers,
+  * transferType `string` (values: TRANSFER_TYPE_UNSPECIFIED, BATCH, STREAMING): Deprecated.
+This field has no effect.
   * updateDeadlineSeconds `integer`: The number of seconds to wait for an update from the data source

 ### DataSourceParameter